A LEAF MADE ME CRY

 They had little chance, no matter how hard they tried to hang on.

-Some of them seemed to be having fun, almost dancing through the air.
+Some seemed to be having fun, almost dancing through the air.

-Some seemed to be darting down to earth, as if they couldn’t leave their homes quick enough.
+Some seemed to be darting down to earth, as if they couldn’t leave home quick enough.

 I still can’t really explain what I was feeling, but it felt like theses leaves where alive.